RunzhouHan/ec500_Project/README.md

 Restaurant information is from Yelp API, which can return a limited number of restaurant nearby.

 Our database is MySQL.

+Our code is mainly written in Java and the collaborative filtering part is written in Python.

 ## Instructions